 In their final project, students demonstrate their comprehension of the intricate relationship between setting, mood and the novel’s themes.

 Using the Explain Everything app, students design a title page that visually conveys the novel’s themes for their final project.
 Each student creates a unique piece of art that expresses the feelings of growth and rebirth.View Explain Everything in the App Store

 To illustrate the setting’s central role in The Secret Garden, students combine their photos, music and title page into an iMovie montage.
 Emotional and evocative, the final projects show they’ve learned a complex topic through creative mediums.Learn more about iMovie

 Building worlds and expressing comprehension.

-With the variety of apps, books, podcasts, movies, and music available through iTunes, designing a customized lesson is easier than you might think.
+With the variety of apps, books, podcasts, films and music available through iTunes, designing a customised lesson is easier than you might think.
 Get started with the apps Rhiannon’s class uses or explore other ways to integrate iPad into your classroom.Download a guide to exploring educational content on iTunes View the Literature collection on iTunes